-1990 Registered as Attorney at Law 1993 Joined Toyota Industries Corporation ber 1997 Adjunct Lecturer, Faculty of Law, Nanzan University 2002 Adjunct Lecturer, School of Law, Nagova University 2004 Professor, Law School, Meijo University

-December 2004 Retired from Toyota Industries Corporation 2006 Visiting Attorney, Iriya Law Office (to the present) October 2009 Member of Public Pollution Review Committee, Aichi

-2012 Member of Development Review Committee, Nagova City 2016 Member of Administrative Complaint Review Committee Aichi Prefecture company on to 2010 and promote action to the management of the company.
-Number of Board of Directors meetings attended 12/12 (100%) Number of Nominating Committee meetings attended 7/7 (100%) Number of Compensation Committee meetings attended 7/7 (100%)

-2016 Outside Director, Canox Corporation (to the present) June 2019 Director, the Company (to the present)
+April 1990 Registered as Attorney at Law April 1993 Joined Toyota Industries Corporation September 1997 Adjunct Lecturer, Faculty of Law, Nanzan University April 2002 Adjunct Lecturer, School of Law, Nagoya University April 2004 Professor, Law School, Meijo University December 2004 Retired from Toyota Industries Corporation January 2006 Visiting Attorney, Iriya Law Office (to the present) October 2009 Member of Public Pollution Review Committee, Aichi Prefecture June 2012 Member of Development Review Committee, Nagoya City April 2016 Member of Administrative Complaint Review Committee, Aichi Prefecture June 2016 Outside Director, Canox Corporation (to the present) June 2019 Director, the Company (to the present)

-In addition to her expertise and experience acquired over many years as an attorney at law.
-Ms. Motoko Mivajima has served as Outside Director of the Company since 2019 and provided advice to the management of the Company
+In addition to her expertise and experience acquired over many years as an attorney at law, Ms. Motoko Miyajima has served as Outside Director of the Company since 2019 and provided advice to the management of the Company.